 During the Feast of the Tabernacles, the Jews lit four large candles or torches in the Court of the Women in the Temple to commemorate the theophanies of the LORD manifested as a pillar of cloud and a pillar of fire, which protected and guided the Israelites in their wilderness journey.
 These torches flooded the Temple courtyard with light.

-Jesus made His claim to be the light of the world during or just after the Feast of the Tabernacles.
-Jesus spoke these words while teaching in the area of the treasury[2] in the Court of Women (John 8:20).
-The impact of the four large torches which had been lit in this area would have been fresh on the minds of the people present.
+Jesus claimed to be the light of the world during or just after the Feast of the Tabernacles.
+He spoke these words while teaching near the treasury in the Court of Women (John 8:20).
+The impact of the four large torches previously lit in this area would have been fresh on the minds of the people present.

-In the natural human state, the human spirit is in total “darkness,” which is a totally depraved state (Eph.
+In the natural human state, the human spirit is in total “darkness,” which is a depraved state (Eph.
 5:8).
 The darkness refers to the sin and unbelief of fallen humanity.
-No person can change this depraved state of total spiritual darkness by his or her own devices.
-A person in this state of darkness has the absolute inability to not sin.
+No person can change this depraved state of total spiritual darkness by their own devices.
+A person in this state of darkness has the absolute inability not to sin.
 And only God can rescue the depraved human from this darkness.
 The Son of God became incarnate man for this purpose.
-This rescue from spiritual darkness is enabled when the Spirit of God regenerates the soul of the depraved individual thereby removing the unregenerate soul from his or her state of depravity and giving him or her the ability to seek God.
+This rescue from spiritual darkness is enabled when the Spirit of God regenerates the soul of the depraved individual, thereby removing the unregenerate soul from their state of depravity and giving them the ability to seek God.

 Jesus is the light of the world.
-This is not declaring that all people in the world will be regenerated, recognize the world as a place of darkness without Christ, and see the light that is Christ.
-The light of Christ is sufficient for everyone but only the regenerated elect will come to Christ to receive the true light.
+This does not mean that all people in the world will be regenerated, recognize the world as a place of darkness without Christ, and see the light that is Christ.
+The light of Christ is sufficient for everyone, but only the regenerated elect will come to Christ to receive the true light.

-Christ is life and is the light for humanity that can never be overcome by the darkness of sin.
-The apostle John writes “that God is light, and in him is no darkness at all” (John 1:5).
+Christ is life and is the light for humanity that the darkness of sin can never overcome.
+The apostle John writes, “That God is light, and in him is no darkness at all” (John 1:5).
 Scripture also teaches that light dwells in God (Dan.
 2:22).
-And Christ is the Son of God and a member of the Trinity.
+Christ is the Son of God and a member of the Trinity.

-God the Father has life in Himself and He has granted the same to Christ (John 5:26).
-Jesus is the creator of life (John 1:3) and He sustains all life.
+God the Father has life in Himself and has granted the same to Christ (John 5:26).
+Jesus is the creator of life (John 1:3), and He sustains all life.
 All physical life shall end (Heb.
-9:27) but Christ is the light of the world that gives to God’s elect eternal life after physical death and the general resurrection.
-Christ gives and sustains physical life to humanity for a time and follows that with a continuation of life of the souls of the elect who will be resurrected on the Last Day for eternity.
+9:27), but Christ is the light of the world that gives God’s elect eternal life after physical death and the general resurrection.
+Christ gives and sustains physical life to humanity for a time and follows that with a continuation of the life of the souls of the elect, who will be resurrected on the Last Day for eternity.

-Though the light is presented to all in the world who will hear, nevertheless, not all will accept the light and in fact most will prefer darkness.
+Though the light is presented to all who will hear, not all will accept it; most prefer darkness.
 Only those who experience the light of Christ can receive salvation and eternal life.

 [1] A type as used here is a person or thing in the Old Testament) believed to foreshadow another person or thing, the anti-type, in the New Testament.